 This week’s post is an introduction of our new co-editors, Ann Gardiner, Director of the Writing and Learning Center at Franklin University Switzerland and Brian Hotson, Director of Student Academic Learning Services in the Studio for Teaching and Learning at Saint Mary’s University in Halifax, Canada.
 In their conversation below, they speak to their own experiences coming to writing centers, their own practices in academic writing, and their outlook for the blog.
 You can contact Ann (firstname.lastname@example.org) and Brian (email@example.com) with any ideas for the blog.

+Q:How did you arrive at your current position?
 Ann: To make a long story short, I would say that I went through several side doors to arrive at my current position at Franklin University Switzerland, where I have been Director of the Writing and Learning Center since 2010.
 With a Ph.D. in Comparative Literature, I started my academic career as a professor, but I always worked closely with writing centers and even created one during my first academic appointment in Germany.
 In a sense, I became a specialist in general education courses, and I found that I really enjoyed helping students how to write better, read better, think better.
 In my two previous teaching appointments prior to coming to Franklin, I regularly taught writing and was teaching writing courses at Franklin as an adjunct when my predecessor at the Writing and Learning Center took an extended maternity leave.
 The replacement position became a permanent position in 2010, and I have been happily here ever since.

 Brian: Unlike Anne, I started outside academia before my first writing centre position in 2008 at the writing centre at Queen’s University in Kingston (Ontario).
 I worked for many years in academic publishing, as a writer, project manager, and editor, among other things, mainly for Nelson Education.
 I also spent ten years as a writer and director/producer in educational television.
 Writing centre work came as a suggestion to me from a friend: I needed a job while completing my Master’s.
 We moved our family to Halifax in 2009, and in 2010, the directorship of the centre at Saint Mary’s University came available.
 It seems to really bring together my working skills and experience together.

+Q:What do you like best about working in writing centres?
 Brian: Students and sentences.
 I spend a lot of time thinking about both.
 I like getting to know the students as a person–when I can–what they want to do academically, as well as how they’re going to take all their experiences and knowledge away with them.
 There’s great satisfactions to witness a student’s progress in, through, and out of the school.
 It’s humbling and satisfying!

 Ann: As Director of the Writing and Learning Center, I have also gotten to know my tutors well too.
 Like Brian, I find it extremely rewarding to watch a student or tutor progress.
 I regularly have fantastic discussions with my students, tutors and academic mentors, who are upper-level students who help professors in their first year seminar courses and whose training I help coordinate.
 As I mentioned, I really enjoy helping students become better learners, and there is never a dull moment with this endeavor.
 We are a very small school at Franklin with about 400 students, and as a result I know my students well.